Preventing Prompt Injection with Type-Directed Privilege Separation

 \subsection{Software bug fixing agent}

-Finally, we discuss results for the bug fixing agent.
-We evaluate the agent on the SWE-bench Lite benchmark \citep{jimenezSWEbenchCanLanguage2024} and report results on the bottom row of \cref{tab:agent_metrics_all}.
-We use Claude Sonnet 4 as the backend model for this agent.
+Finally, we discuss the results for the bug fixing agent, which are present in the bottom row of \cref{tab:agent_metrics_all}.
+This case study involves long context and complicated reasoning traces; as such, we use GPT-5.2, a state-of-the-art reasoning model, for our experiments.
+The reasoning effort is set to medium.

-We find that the undefended single-agent system achieves a utility score of 49.7 with an ASR of 94.33\%.
-Our defense approach using type-directed privilege separation reduces utility to 14.6, with an ASR of 0\%.
-Although the defense completely mitigates the injection attack, it results in a 35.1 point decrease in utility (from 49.7 to 14.6), highlighting a substantial trade-off between utility and safety.
-We attribute this reduction in utility to the nature of SWE-bench tasks, which are derived from real-world pull requests and issues where natural language context plays a crucial role in bug localization and repair.
-Removing this context, as part of the defense, predictably impairs task performance.
-We see several avenues for further improving utility and leave this as a challenge for future work.
+We find that the undefended agent achieves a pass rate of $68.3\%$, but is completely insecure against prompt injection attacks.
+On the other hand, our defended agent prevents prompt injection attacks at the cost of reducing the pass rate to $45.0\%$.
+We attribute this reduction in utility to the nature of SWE-bench tasks, which are derived from real-world issues where natural language context plays a key role in bug repair.
+Nevertheless, we argue that the utility demonstrated by our defended agent is still substantial; a pass rate of $45.0\%$ is comparable to the undefended performance of recent frontier models (i.e., Claude Sonnet 3.7 achieves a pass rate of $48.0\%$ on SWE-bench Lite) \citep{jimenezSWEbenchCanLanguage2024}.
+We envision that our approach will ultimately benefit from the release of stronger models in the future.
+Overall, this case study highlights the expressivity of type-directed privilege separation and its ability to accommodate complicated schemas in the generated handoff.